felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 otherwise it will not work.
 Ready?
 Here it is:

 > Any time you feel like picking up your phone to
-> browse, pick your book first, and see if you can read a paragraph or
+> browse, pick up your book first, and see if you can read a paragraph or
 > two (or more, if you get into it!) before using your phone.
 >
-> In other words, earn the right to use your phone by reading two paragraphs from your book first.
+> In other words, earn the right to use your phone by first reading two paragraphs from your book.

 How was that?
 Disappointing, right?
 Well, too bad, that really is the secret sauce to finishing books quickly! :smiley: